gsuareztangil/automatic-romancescam-digger/descriptions/README.md

 ### Training and output

-Run the classifier script from the command-line using
+After adjusting the path to your LibShortText directory, run the classifier script from the command-line using

-`$ python run_descr_classifier.py trainDir testDir validationDir`
+`$ python classify.py trainDir testDir validationDir`

-These directories should contain all JSON files assigned to training, testing and validation, see the [data](../data/README.md) directory.
-Two files will be created locally: `test_results.csv` and `validation_results.csv`.
+The three given directories should contain all JSON files assigned to training, testing and validation, respectfully (see the [data](../data/README.md) directory).
+A new directory will be created locally called `description_classification`, which contains 3 subdirectories containing the generated document instances, the modelfiles and the outfiles.
+Additionally, 2 files will be created: `test_results.csv` and `validation_results.csv`.
 These are later used by the ensemble classifier.